petedyerarm/helm_poc_demo/README.md

-# Helm Chart Proof of Concept Demo.
+# Helm Chart Proof of Concept Demos.

-There are 2 parts to the demo.
+This repository holds some sample containers and Helm charts.

+## LED Flasher

+### LED Flasher Containers

-The first is the containers with the applications.
-These are in led_flash_app - there are 2 versions of the container with different LED flashing behaviour.
+The container specification is in led_flash_app.

+There are 2 versions of the container with different LED flashing behaviour.

 There is a build.sh script to assist in building the containers and pushing them into an account specific container registry.

+### LED Flasher Helm Charts

-Then there is Helm charts.
-These are in helm
+The LED flasher Helm Charts are in helm/rpi-poc-demo

+## PARSEC

+### PARSEC Container

+The container specification is in parsec_app.

+This container must be built on the device being used - for example a RPi.
+There is a build.sh script to assist in building the containers and pushing them into an account specific container registry.

+## PARSEC Helm Charts